 Consent

-However, under GDPR, such disclosure of information is restricted substantially.
-Only information related to direct patient care or “treatment”.
+However, under GDPR, such disclosure of patient data is restricted substantially.
+Only information related to direct patient care or “treatment” can be shared without explicit consent.
 Anything outside of that scope requires explicit consent.
-This will include communication and marketing activities between the care provider and data subject – the individual must expressly consent to communications through phone, e-mail, etc.
+This includes communication and marketing activities between the care provider and data subject – the individual must expressly consent to communications through phone, e-mail, etc.

 The right to be forgotten